-Tensions Grow Over Case That Sparked Hong Kong Protests
+Taiwan Asks for Return of Murder Suspect and His Confession

-A dispute is escalating between Hong Kong and Taiwan over the fate of a murder suspect, whose case was used as justification for the introduction of an extradition bill that ignited protests more than four months ago in Hong Kong.
+Taiwan appears to have backed down in an escalating dispute with Hong Kong over the fate of a murder suspect, whose case was used as justification for the introduction of an extradition bill that ignited protests more than four months ago in Hong Kong.

+Chiu Chui-cheng, vice-chairman of the Mainland Affairs Council, said that Taiwan officials had sent Hong Kong authorities a letter asking for their assistance in bringing the suspect and his confession back to Taiwan, reports Hong Kong’s South China Morning Post newspaper.

 Chan Tong-kai is being released from jail in Hong Kong on Wednesday, after serving a sentence for money laundering.
 Local media reported Monday that his offer to surrender himself to authorities in Taiwan, where he is accused of murdering his pregnant girlfriend, was deemed insufficient by the Taiwanese, who insisted that formal talks were required to accept him within a legal framework.

-The Hong Kong government responded with a statement saying that the case should be handled informally, and that Taiwan’s acceptance of Chan should have nothing to do with whether or not there is a mechanism in place for criminal judicial assistance, but was instead a matter of “common sense.”
+The Hong Kong government had responded with a statement saying that the case should be handled informally, and that Taiwan’s acceptance of Chan should have nothing to do with whether or not there is a mechanism in place for criminal judicial assistance, but was instead a matter of “common sense.”

 Experts say the complicated relationship between Hong Kong, Beijing and Taiwan is behind the standoff.